directus/directus/docs/guides/real-time/chat/javascript.md

 Create a new collection called `Messages`, with `date_created` and `user_created` fields enabled in the *Optional System Fields* pane on collection creation.
 Create a text field called `text`.

-Create a new Role called `Users`, and create a new user with this role.
+Create a new Role called `Users`, and give Create and Read access to the `Messages` collection, and Read access to the `Directus Users` system collection.
+Create a new user with this role.
 Make note of the password you set.

-Within the `Users` role, give Create and Read access to the `Messages` collection, and Read access to the `Directus Users` system collection.

 ### Create an HTML Boilerplate